Cambis/silverstan/docs/rules_overview.md

 ## DisallowOverridingOfConfigurationPropertyTypeRule

-Disallow overriding types of configurable properties.
+Disallow overriding types of configuration properties.

 :wrench: **configure it!**